The 6 Best Solar Companies in Massachusetts (2024)

 Customer Reviews

-We suggest you check online reviews from reputable websites such as BBB, Trustpilot, and Google Reviews.
+To find a reputable solar installer you should check online reviews from reputable websites such as BBB, Trustpilot, and Google Reviews.
 It’s important to read both positive and negative reviews to get an idea about the experiences of current and former customers.
 Pay attention to the details about customer support, panel quality, installation, repairs, and warranty claims.
+Positive customer reviews was the leading reason our survey takers chose the solar company they went with.

 Financing Options